ReginaldErzoah/ReginaldErzoah.github.io/README.md

 # Data Portfolio Page
-Welcome to my Portfolio Page.
+Welcome to my Data Portfolio Page.

 # About Me
 Reginald Erzoah is a data professional helping to build an innovative data-driven market and culture.